 Italy has long-standing traditions in terms of producing and using olive oil.
 Hundreds of small Italian farms and producers make some of the most outstanding olive oils in the world.

 Once you have had food prepared with proper Italian olive oil, you will find it difficult to go back to the oil blends sold cheaply in shops around the world.
 So, use your time in Italy to have an olive oil tasting, to visit an olive oil museum, and even to see for yourself an olive oil farm or an olive oil press.

 Treat yourself to a few bottles of Italian olive oil from a local deli or producer.
-Depending on the quantity you buy, they may be able to ship it directly to your address.
-Alternatively, click here to buy Italian olive oil from abroad.
+Depending on the quantity you buy, they may be able to ship it directly to your home address.
+Alternatively, click here to easily buy Italian olive oil.

 Pasta is to Italy what air is to the rest of us.
 And that’s not an exaggeration!
 Over the centuries, Italy has managed to elevate the simple meeting of flour and eggs into the most refined culinary marriage.